atlassian/atlassian-connect-example-app-node/src/content/authentication.md

 The tenant (Jira site) for each instance of the app is recognized based on this `clientKey`.
 Step by step, `connectIframeJWTMiddleware` is responsible for:
 - injecting the Jira instance URL into the [iframe](./modules.md/#iframe) url
-- decoding jwt token without verification
+- decoding JWT token without verification
 - get the jira tenant associated with the url
-- tries to verify the jwt token
+- tries to verify the JWT token
 - verify the query string hash
 - save the jiraTenant to `res.locals` to be used later if all verifications pass